jacroyrees/FeefoNormaliser/README.md

 - "King of Spain" → "No matching job title has been found"
 - Handles mixed case and extra whitespace
 - Throws `IllegalArgumentException` for blank or null input

+## Next Steps

+Here are some ideas for future improvements and extensions:

+- **Concurrency**: Refactor the normalisation logic to support concurrent requests, making the library thread-safe and suitable for high-throughput environments.
+- **Customisable Titles**: Allow users to provide their own list of job titles and configure matching thresholds.
+- **Performance Optimisation**: Profile and optimise the string similarity calculations for large datasets.
+- **Additional Algorithms**: Support other string similarity algorithms
+- **Internationalisation**: Add support for multiple languages and locale-specific job titles.